hajarmst211/income_tracking/README.md

 # Income Tracker (PostgreSQL Learning Project)

 This project is a simple command-line application built to practice **PostgreSQL** and **Python database interactions** using `psycopg2`.
 It models a basic personal income and expense tracking system.
+The work is still in progress this is not the final version.

 ## Project Goals